 Any time a taxpayer incurs a balance due to the IRS, the IRS’s first response is almost invariably to demand that the debt be fully paid, immediately.
 However, in many situations, the taxpayer does not have the ability to fully and immediately pay the tax debt.
 This inability to quickly resolve the liability can lead to heavy-handed, enforced collection techniques, such as levies, garnishments, and seizures.
-While some taxpayers will qualify for an Offer in Compromise (a tax settlement), oftentimes people or businesses who find themselves indebted to the IRS and unable to full pay will need to enter into a formal Installment Agreement.
+While some taxpayers will qualify for an Offer in Compromise (a tax settlement), oftentimes people or businesses who find themselves indebted to the IRS and unable to full pay will need to enter into a formal IRS payment plan called an Installment Agreement.
 Once a taxpayer has entered into a formal Installment Agreement, the IRS will refrain from enforcement.

 Eligibility Requirements for an IRS Payment Plan

 In order to enter into a formal Installment Agreement, the taxpayer must satisfy the relatively basic threshold requirements of filing compliance and deposit compliance.
 Filing compliance requires that the taxpayer be up-to-date with filing all required tax returns (or be on a valid extension).
 To be in deposit compliance, the taxpayer must be making all required Federal Tax Deposits in full and on time (if applicable).
 If, for whatever reason, the taxpayer cannot get into filing or deposit compliance immediately, he or she is ineligible for an Installment Agreement and may be at an enhanced risk of enforcement.
 An experienced tax attorney can oftentimes reduce or eliminate the risk of enforcement for a period of time until the taxpayer becomes eligible for an Installment Agreement.